areding/6420-pymc/unit1/Unit1-about-this-course.md

 This site mostly follows the original [course outline](https://www2.isye.gatech.edu/isye6420/plan.html).
 Each example lists the corresponding lecture video and contains a download link to the original code file(s).
 Any necessary data will either have a download link or, if the data is compact enough, will be included in the code.

-## Other recommended resourcesc
+## Other recommended resources

 These are not required for the class, but they might be helpful.
-Prof. Vidakovic's lectures often assume that the student has a certain amount of background knowledge, so if you feel lost or if you just want to dive deeper into the subject check them out.
+Prof. Vidakovic's lectures often assume that the student has a certain amount of background knowledge, so if you feel lost, or just want to dive deeper into the subject, check them out.

 ### Textbooks and courses

 - *[Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/)* by Richard McElreath is a great book for gaining intuition about Bayesian inference and modeling in general.
-It's aimed at non-statisticians, so you may find it more accessible
+It's aimed at non-statisticians, so I find it more accessible.

 - [*Bayesian Data Analysis*](http://www.stat.columbia.edu/~gelman/book/) by Gelman, Carlin, Stern, Dunson, Vehtari, and Rubin goes into more mathematical theory than *Statistical Rethinking*.
 I mostly use it as a reference.
 It's freely available on the linked site.